m-shimizu/RoboCupRescuePackage/README.md

     1. Make a tcp socket connection at port 5003
     2. Send "OK"
     3. Get one frame raw image data from camera
+* You can set 9 start pose informations in USARGazebo.world as option parameters of USARGazebo plugin.

 ### Current Constructing Point
 * Writing codes for sending back sensor data.